Al Schmelz

-Alan George Schmelz (born November 12, 1943) is a former Major League Baseball pitcher who played for the New York Mets in 1967.
+Alan George Schmelz (born November 12, 1943) is an American former Major League Baseball pitcher who played for the New York Mets in 1967.

 Early life

 Prior to playing professionally, Schmelz attended Arizona State University.

 Major league career

 Schmelz made two appearances in the major leagues.
 His first came on September 7 when the then 23-year-old rookie pitched against the St. Louis Cardinals in relief of Jerry Hinsley.
 He threw two innings and allowed one run of three hits and a walk.
 He also struck out two batters, including future Hall of Famer Orlando Cepeda.

 His next, and final, appearance came on September 24.
 He came into the game to relieve Don Cardwell and, despite giving up a hit, left the game without surrendering a run.

 Overall, he went 0-0 with a 3.00 ERA in his two-game career.
 In three innings, he allowed four hits, a home run and a walk.